About cross-device attribution

 You can use the mobile assist ratio to adjust mobile bid adjustments to take the cross-device impact of your mobile ads into account.

 This report shows a breakdown of the number of conversions by the path between devices, such as from mobile to desktop or desktop to tablet.
 This allows you to examine the order in which people typically use different devices before they complete a conversion.

 Note that only transitions between devices are counted in this table.

 For each cross-device attribution report, you can see data for “Conversions” or “All conversions”.
 “All conversions” is the default.
 To see data for “Conversions”, click the drop-down menu under “Conversion Scope”.

 Cross-device conversions, which are included as a part of "Conversions", are tracked for traffic on Google Search pages, YouTube, the Google Display Network and video partner sites and AdMob.
 Cross-device conversions aren't tracked for app install conversions or with imported goals from Google Analytics or Google Ads Conversion Import.

 - Sign in to your Google Ads account.

 - Click the Tools tab.

 - Select Attribution.

-- In the menu on the left, click on Cross-Device Activity, and then click on the report you want to see.
+- In the menu on the left, click Cross-Device Activity, and then click the report that you want to see.